Chase Geiser On The Race For Congress In GA-10 With Mike Collins | OAP #49

 Man, that's sweet.

-I'm 30 now, but I'm feeling somewhat disenfranchised with the party, not because my views on policy have changed, but because I feel like um a lot of the existing leadership within the party is sort of coasting.
+I'm 30 now, but I'm feeling somewhat disenfranchised with the party, not because my views on policy have changed, but because I feel like a lot of the existing leadership within the party is sort of coasting.

-And but there's a good group now.
+But there's a good group now.

-You've got a number of them up there.
+But you're right, you've got a number of them up there.

 Sure.

-And and you're gonna if you if you go to Washington today, you better be willing to fight the people on the left, the wacko liberal leftist, but you better be willing to fight those rhinos and those establishment people.
+And you're going to, if you go to Washington today, you better be willing to fight the people on the left, the wacko liberal leftists.

-It's rhino season two.
+It's Rhino season two.

-Well, I I appreciate it.
+Well, I appreciate it.

-Uh I can't take credit for writing it, but that's been our message the entire time.
+I can't take credit for writing it, but that's been our message the entire time.

-Um and and and the red truck you see is my campaign truck in there.
+And the red truck you see is my campaign truck in there.

-That's an 06 Peter built extended hood.
+That's an 06 Peterbilt extended hood.

-Oh no, man, that's a manual there.
+Oh, no, man, that's a manual there.

 It's got 13 speed in it.

-You know that's awesome.
+You know, that's awesome.

-We we have a lot of automatics now.
+We have a lot of automatics now.

-Uh no kidding, I had no idea.
+I had no idea.

 I think that's why there's such an interest in crypto.

-Yeah, it's such a hedge against inflation, and it has nothing to do with the dollar.
+It's such a hedge against inflation, and it has nothing to do with the dollar.

 But that's a different story.

-I mean, but but I think that's why there's such a push from younger people to go towards cryptocurrency.
+I mean, but I think that's why there's such a push from younger people to go towards cryptocurrency.

 You know, and I hate to refer back to Trump, but that's what he always said.